kwNick/POS_System/README.md

 ## Hosting/Infra: Docker, Nginx, Vercel, etc

+🔥 Docker
+Environment consistency: No “it works on my machine” issues.

+Easy deployments: Build once, run anywhere — especially helpful for your Spring Boot API.

+Docker Compose: Easily spin up your backend, database, and even dev UI with one command.

+📦 Example: Run PostgreSQL + Spring Boot + Nginx in containers locally or on your mini PC.

 🔥 Nginx
 Reverse proxy: Route traffic from your domain to your Spring Boot backend.